oscarbenedito/oscarbenedito.com/content/blog/2020-05-05-journey-through-desktop-environments.md

   point I am making.

 [i3][i3] is a tiling window manager, which means that it is a window manager that arranges windows in a way that they don't overlap.
-As I see it, a window manager is similar to a desktop environment (like GNOME or KDE), but a lot more "lightweight".
-It doesn't have all the features and applications desktop environments do, it simply arranges your windows.
-There are probably more differences, but I haven't looked into it much.
+A window manager is the software that manages your windows (resize, move, close, etc.).
+The difference with desktop environments is that the latter come with a window manager, but also many more programs (like a terminal emulator or a text editor) as well as panels, system menus, and other features.
+These normally all look alike and work well together.

 I say I decided to give it a *real* shot because I have tried i3 multiple times
 before: mainly logging in, seeing how ugly everything looks, logging